 - Ingesting contaminated water or raw or inadequately cooked flesh of snakes or frogs.

 - Applying skin of an infected animal to skin as a poultice.

 This depends on which area of the body is affected - eg, spinal involvement presents with weakness and paraesthesia.

-- Eosinophilia may not be present if the worm is localised to an organ.
+- Eosinophilia may not be present if the tapeworm is localised to an organ.

 - ELISA tests of serum or cerebrospinal fluids to detect antibodies to sparganosis.

-- Treatment involves removal of the worm - eg, surgery.
+- Treatment involves removal of the tapeworm - eg, surgery.

 - Any surrounding inflammation may require corticosteroids.

 Parasites - Taeniasis; Centers for Disease Control and Prevention (CDC).

 Garcia HH, Gonzalez I, Mija L; Neurocysticercosis uncovered by single-dose albendazole.
 N Engl J Med.
 2007 Mar 22356(12):1277